"What is holding your construction project back?"

-Planning the project properly before work starts and managing the project during construction is essential and goes a long way to avoiding delays.
-Equally important is to have a well prepared schedule which considers the construction methodology and the known constraints.
-This schedule needs to be regularly updated and the results assessed to ensure the project is on-track to be completed on time.
+Planning the construction project properly before work starts and managing the project during construction is essential and goes a long way to avoiding delays.
+Equally important is to have a well-prepared construction schedule (construction programme) which considers the construction methodology and the known constraints.
+This schedule needs to be regularly updated and the results assessed to ensure the construction project is on-track to be completed on time.
+Mistakes that impact construction schedules/programmes.
 With this knowledge the project team can take timely action to rectify schedule slippage.
 If slippage isn’t corrected as soon as possible it invariably becomes worse, and the time remaining to catch-up the lost time becomes less, making it harder to make up the delay.
 It will eventually become impossible to catch up and finish on the due date.
-Unfortunately many contractors don’t investigate why their project is falling behind and simply add more resources in an effort to catch-up.
+Unfortunately, many contractors don’t investigate why their construction project is falling behind and simply add more resources in an effort to catch-up.
 This is expensive and doesn’t always help.
 By the time they find out that more resources aren’t working, more time has slipped by and there’s less chance of catching up.

 In a previous post I discussed some reasons why contractors cause themselves to fall behind schedule.
 (Read: 10 Reasons why your project is behind schedule.)
 Many of these reasons can be easily rectified.
 However, in some case it’s not the contractor’s fault, rather the customer or their team that’s causing delays to the construction.
-In some cases these delays should have been allowed for in the contract schedule as they were spelled out clearly in the contract document.
+In some cases these delays should have been allowed for in the contract construction schedule as they were spelled out clearly in the contract document.
 However, it’s often the case that the customer is causing delays which weren’t foreseen in the contract document.
 Why should the contractor then be responsible for these delays?
 It’s important for the contractor to highlight these delays to the customer and the team so they can take steps to rectify the situation.
-Also, the contractor needs to submit an extension of time claim for these delays so that they aren’t penalised for finishing the project late when it’s not their fault.
+Also, the contractor needs to submit an extension of time claim (delay claim) for these delays so that they aren’t penalised for finishing the construction project late when it’s not their fault.
 They also must recoup costs they have incurred due to the delays.
+15 Rules for construction variation claims and change orders

 Is your customer, or their team, delaying your project?

-- The customer provides construction information late.
+1. The customer provides construction information late.
 I’m sure we’ve all been on projects where the client’s drawings have been issued late.
 This delays the project and frustrates the contractor’s team.
 If the customer has an agreed contract schedule they should know when the information is required so there’s no excuse.
 Providing an information schedule which links back to the construction schedule is a valuable aid.
 The customer often has to be regularly reminded of the forthcoming project information requirements.
 Immediately notify the customer (or their project manager) when information is late and where necessary lodge a delay or variation claim.
+An introduction to construction variation claims for construction project managers video 9 - What information and by when?

-- Late access.
-Often contractors are dependent on the customer providing access in accordance with the agreed schedule.
+2. Late access.
+Often contractors are dependent on the customer providing access in accordance with the agreed construction schedule.
 The project will be delayed if these dates aren’t met and the contractor is entitled to claim for these delays.

-- Additional quality tests and inspections.
+6. Additional quality tests and inspections.
 Customer’s quality managers at times can introduce additional tests or quality inspections which are not only costly but can cause delays.
-Some clients add in additional ‘hold’ or inspection points or require 24 hour or even 48 hour notice periods for inspection.
+Some clients add in additional ‘hold’ or inspection points or require 24 hour or even 48-hour notice periods for inspection.
 It’s important the customer is immediately notified so they can reassess these requirements to ensure the additional costs are worth the benefit.

-- The customer’s team doesn’t immediately respond to request for information and drawing queries.
-Unfortunately I’m sure we’ve all received drawings with missing or conflicting information.
-On occasion querying and receiving the corrected information can be a tedious and time consuming process which delays the project.
+8. The customer’s team doesn’t immediately respond to request for information and drawing queries.
+Unfortunately, I’m sure we’ve all received drawings with missing or conflicting information.
+On occasion querying and receiving the corrected information can be a tedious and time consuming process which delays the construction project.
 These delays need to be brought to the customer’s attention.
 We always include a list of all outstanding queries in our project meetings.

-Don’t allow your customer to delay your project.
-Ensure you have an agreed project schedule which specifies information and access required dates.
+Don’t allow your customer to delay your construction project.
+Ensure you have an agreed project construction schedule which specifies information and access required dates.
 Regularly monitor construction progress and understand where and why delays are occurring and then take swift action to correct slippage.
 If it's your customers fault notify them and advise them of the consequences so they can rectify their problems.
-Contractors often require to manage their clients and customers to ensure the project is completed on time.
+Contractors often require to manage their clients and customers to ensure the construction project is completed on time.
+An introduction to construction variation claims.
+Video 6 Reasons for extension of time claims

 To read more about the author’s books and find out where you can purchase them visit the pages on this website by clicking the links below: